 Many small batch recipes are simpler and easier to make without the aid of a mixer.

-- A sifter can be an alternative to whisking dry ingredient and evenly distributes the ingredients.
+- A sifter can be an alternative to whisking dry ingredients and evenly distributes the ingredients.

-- A sharp chefs knife is essential in any kitchen.
-My Victronix Chefs knife is the best affordable option and is as good as many more expensive knives.
+- A sharp Chef’s knife is essential in any kitchen.
+My Victronix Chef’s knife is the most affordable option and is as good as many more expensive knives.

-- My oven is small and I cook mainly small batch recipes so the ¼ sheet baking pan from USA Pan fits perfect in small conventional oven as well as my countertop convection oven.
+- My oven is small, and I cook mainly small-batch recipes, so the quarter-sized sheet baking pan from USA Pan fits perfectly in a small conventional oven as well as my countertop convection oven.

-- Parchment paper makes clean up easy and prevent sticking.
+- Parchment paper makes clean-up easy and prevents sticking.

 Cranberry Orange Scones